jadecobra/python_tdd_exercises/source/data_structures_dictionaries.rst

        {"key": "value"}
       )

-  the terminal updates to show an :doc:`AttributeError` which I add to the list of exceptions encountered
+  the terminal shows an :doc:`AttributeError` which I add to the list of exceptions encountered

   .. code-block:: python